 The Law School Admission Test (LSAT) is a standardized test that measures reading and verbal reasoning skills.
 It is administered by the Law School Admission Council (LSAC).
-The test is administered four times a year: June, October, December and February.
+The test is administered four times per year: June, October, December, and February.
 Law schools require the LSAT for admission and use the score as one of several factors in assessing an applicant.

-The test consists of five 35 minute sections of multipile choice questions, four of which count towards the test-taker's score.
-The fifth section is an experimental, unscored section.
+The test consists of five 35-minute sections of multiple choice questions, four of which count towards the test-taker's score.
+The fifth section is an unscored, "experimental" section.
 The placement of the unscored section will vary, and will be unknown to test-takers.
-At the end of the test is a 30 minute unscored writing sample, which requires students to write an essay response to a prompt.
+There is a 30-minute unscored writing sample at the end of the LSAT.

 Please visit the Law School Admission Council website for a more detailed description of the LSAT, including the types of questions asked and information about retaking the test.

-The LSAC reviews requests for accomodated testing on a case-by-case basis.
-Click this link to see a brochure describing the process for requesting an accomodation.
-Individuals interested in requesting an accomodation for the LSAT must submit the Accomodations Request Packet directly to the LSAC.
-Find the packet and more information about accomodated testing on the LSAC website.
+The LSAC reviews requests for accommodated testing on a case-by-case basis.
+Click this link to see a brochure describing the process for requesting an accommodation.
+Individuals interested in requesting an accommodation for the LSAT must submit the Accommodations Request Packet directly to the LSAC.
+Find the packet and more information about accommodated testing on the LSAC website.

-Please refer any questions regarding testing accomodations for the LSAT to the University's Psychological Services Center.
+Please refer any questions regarding testing accommodations for the LSAT to the University's Psychological Services Center.

 LSAT Prep Courses

 A variety of organizations provide programs to prepare students to take the LSAT.
-Below are links to several programs.
+Links to several of these programs are provided below: